 You should use soap and water, granite cleaner or a pH-balanced neutral cleaner to clean your granite countertops.
 Granite is resistant to heat/cold, abrasions, scratches, and almost all chemicals commonly found in the home.
-(Source: agmgranite.com)
+(Source: Architectural Surfaces)

 Granite is easily resistant to heat up to temperatures of 480 degrees F, and can even likely withstand higher temps.
 To prevent possible damage, avoid extreme changes in temperature such as placing something cold on an area that just had something hot on it.

 Granite slabs are generally selected at a slab stone yard.
 You will personally select what will be going into your home.

-Granite and quartz both vary in price, due to color and complexity of make-up or availability.
+Due to color and complexity of make-up or availability, both granite and quartz vary in price.
 Granite tends to price lower than most quartz colors; however both options offer lower, mid-range and high-end options.

 I had once fallen in love with a higher-end granite slab, but due to the high-end slab’s price I changed my plan.
 If I knew then what I know now, I might have gone with the beautiful, more expensive purchase for just my kitchen island and paired it with a more subtle quartz color for the perimeter of my kitchen.
 The end product was a beautiful kitchen regardless, by going with a granite that fit my builder’s budget, instead of going overboard on a higher priced granite.
 The same granite was used on my island as well as around the perimeter of my kitchen.